The Annotated Ramsar List: China

 Heilongjiang Zhenbaodao Wetland National Nature Reserve.
 01/09/2011; Heilongjiang; 44,364 ha; 46°07'40"N 133°38'14"E. National Nature Reserve.
 Located in northeastern China on the border between China and Russia, the site supports a diversity of freshwater wetland types, mainly river and floodplain wetlands, as well as permanent and seasonal freshwater marshes/pools, herb marshes, shrub marshes, forest marshes, etc. The site, a typical representative wetland area in the cold temperate zone of East Asia, is part of Xingkai Lake-Bulieya Mountains in terms of tectonic setting and has significant functions in terms of water storage and flood control, thereby playing an important role in maintaining eco-security of the catchment.
 The site supports 13 threatened species of which 8 are birds and 5 are mammals.
 There are a total of 393 plant species, 171 birds, 61 fish, 16 amphibians and reptiles and 40 mammal species.
 According to surveys in different years the site supports more that 100,000 individuals and also supports more that 1% of the population of 12 waterbird species.
 The wetlands in the site are now under strict protection and are not used for agriculture, aquaculture or other production uses; however, with the beautiful landscapes of the Ussuri River and diverse wetlands, it has great potential value for ecotourism and presnetly some 10,000 people visit the site each year.
 A Master Plan for management has been compiled.
 Ramsar Site no. 1978.
 Most recent RIS information: 2011

 Honghe National Nature Reserve.
 11/01/02; Heilongjiang; 21,836 ha; 47°49'N 133°40'E. National Nature Reserve.
 A near-natural marsh ecosystem with a large variety of wetland types, providing support for six endangered and rare species of flora and three of avifauna.
 The Reserve is the main breeding site for the Oriental stork (Ciconia ciconia), with 200 individuals in autumn, as well as for Black stork, Red-crowned and White-napped cranes, Whooper swan, and Mandarin duck.
 State-owned farms cultivate rice in the area.
-Overuse of groundwater and intensive agriculture are viewed as potential threats and a plan to regulate water supplies with a sluice dam has been put forward.
+Overuse of groundwater and intensive agriculture are viewed as potential threats.
+In 2001, scientific monitoring programs were introduced to monitor large waterfowl as well as surface water and groundwater levels.
 Ramsar site no. 1149.
-Most recent RIS information: 2001.
+Most recent RIS information: 2008.

 Hubei Honghu Wetlands.
 02/02/08; Hubei; 43,450 ha; 29°50´N 113°19´E. Nature Reserve.The seventh largest freshwater lake of China, located on the northern bank of middle Yangtze river along the East Asian - Australasian Flyway.
 IUCN Red Listed species like Anser cygnoides, Ciconia boyciana, Mergussquamatus, Aythya baeri, andMetasequoia glyptostroboides are found here, and the site supports 1% threshold for Phalacrocorax carbo,Podiceps cristatus, Anser anser,Anser fabalis, Anser albifrons, and Platalea leucorodia.
 The aquatic, polar and willow vegetation provides habitat for 139 bird species, 62 fish species,6 amphibian species, 12 reptile species,13 mammal species, 379 zooplanktons, 472 vascular plants species and 280 phytoplankton species.
 Flood regulation, fisheries, regional climate regulation, and water quality enhancement are ecosystem services provided by the site.
 In the past, reclamation, construction, and aquaculture were threats at the site; however, since the designation as nature reserve, these threats have been improved.
 Qingshui fort, at the centre of Honghu Wetland, is a relic of Wuling and the famous ancient battlefield of 208.
 A management plan is in place.
 Ramsar site no. 1729.
 Most recent RIS information: 2008.